yongxic97/Soft-Arm-Modelling/README.md

 # Soft-Arm-Modelling
- Initial package for dynamic modelling of our soft robot arm
+ Dynamic modelling of soft robot arms that resemble the FESTO Bionic Handling Assistant.
+Lumped model and Euler-Lagrangian method are used to model the soft arm.
+Only basic scientific calculation packages like numpy and math are needed here.

+---

-#### Package list
+### Package list

 - kinematic model
   - robot_trans.py:     机器人的坐标变换有关函数